Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Results

+WDs form at low donor masses where their core masses can fall below the ECSN range.
+For the prescription of \citet{Tauris2015}, all $7 M_{\odot}$ donors that do not merge during the CE phase form WDs; however, for the prescription of \citet{Podsiadlowski2005}, only one donor at $7 M_{\odot}$ forms a WD.

+Although implementing a different ECSN criterion impacts only a few systems in our grid, the affected binaries are those with the highest merger fraction, and are lower mass stars that are more abundant in the Universe.
+Our results are sensitive to the velocity magnitude of the SN kick, which are determined by which systems undergo ECSN.
+For example, if all BNS systems receive low ECSN kicks, the \mergprob{} for all systems drops to $\lesssim10^{-3}$.
+This indicates that determining which systems undergo ECSN is important for tracing the formation of BNS mergers \citep{Vigna2018,GiacobboMap2019_ecsn}.

-The second row corresponds to models at solar metallicity but with $\alpha_{\mathrm{CE}} = 2$.
-The maximum \mergprob{} for this model is smaller compared to the first row ($\alpha_{\mathrm{CE}} = 1$), with a value of $0.006$.
+The second row of Fig.~\ref{fig:grids} corresponds to models at solar metallicity but with $\alpha_{\mathrm{CE}} = 2$.
+The maximum \mergprob{} for this model is smaller compared to the first row ($\alpha_{\mathrm{CE}} = 1$), with a value of $\mergprobeq = 0.006$.
 This likely occurs for two reasons.
 First, for systems that survived CE at $\alpha_{\mathrm{CE}} = 1$, a larger $\alpha_{\mathrm{CE}}$ now results in wider post-CE separations which are less likely to lead to a merge within a Hubble time.
-Second, although $\sim$70\% more systems eject the envelope compared to simulations at $\alpha_{\mathrm{CE}}=1$, they have wider post-CE separations than the binaries with highest merger fractions at $\alpha_{\mathrm{CE}}=1$.
-On the other hand, simulations with solar metallicity but at $\alpha_{\mathrm{CE}} = 0.5$ (third row), show the opposite overall effect.
+Second, although $\sim70\%$ more systems eject the envelope compared to simulations at $\alpha_{\mathrm{CE}}=1$, they have wider post-CE separations than the binaries with highest merger fractions at $\alpha_{\mathrm{CE}}=1$.
+On the other hand, as shown in the third row, simulations with solar metallicity but at $\alpha_{\mathrm{CE}} = 0.5$, show the opposite overall effect.
 At this lower efficiency, more orbital energy is required to unbind the envelope and the post-CE separations are shorter compared to $\alpha_{\mathrm{CE}} = 1$.
-As a result, we find higher merger fractions with a maximum of $0.3$.
+As a result, we find higher merger fractions with a maximum of $\mergprobeq = 0.3$.
+Additionally, unlike simulations at $\alpha_{\mathrm{CE}}=1$, some post-CE separations are small enough for NSs forming from ECSNe with small kicks, to merge within a Hubble time (three simulations at $P_{\mathrm {orb}} \sim 560$~days in the left panel).
 In our models, we find that variations to the parameters of CE lead to a change in the merger fraction of almost two orders of magnitude.